SEC questions Twitter on how it counts fake accounts

-DETROIT -- U.S. securities regulators are questioning Twitter about how it counts fake accounts on its platform.
+DETROIT -- U.S. securities regulators are questioning Twitter about the way it determines how many fake accounts are on its platform.

+Twitter says it has 238 million active monthly users, and that about 5% of the accounts it sells ads against are fake, either spam or bots.
+The SEC would be interested in both figures because Twitter uses them to attract advertisers, whose payments make up a little more than 90% of the company's revenue.

-The agency's Division of Corporation Finance made the request in a June 15 letter, shortly before Tesla CEO Elon Musk raised the issue as grounds to back out of a deal to buy Twitter for $44 billion.
+The SEC's Division of Corporation Finance asked the questions in a June 15 letter, shortly before Tesla CEO Elon Musk raised the issue as grounds to back out of a deal to buy Twitter for $44 billion.
+Musk has claimed that Twitter is undercounting the number of fake accounts, which inflates the number of real users.

 Such questions can be routine, and it wasn't clear whether the SEC has opened a formal investigation into Twitter's fake accounts.
-The SEC wouldn't comment Wednesday; Twitter didn't immediately reply to a request for comment.
+Neither the SEC nor Twitter would comment Wednesday.

-The law firm Wilson Sonsini of Palo Alto, California, replied in a June 22 letter saying the company believes it adequately disclosed the methodology in its annual report filed for 2021.
+The law firm Wilson Sonsini of Palo Alto, California, replied to the SEC in a June 22 letter saying the company believes it adequately disclosed the methodology in its annual report filed for 2021.

 The letter says that Twitter makes its estimates of false accounts with an internal review of sample accounts.
 The number of fake accounts "represent the average false or spam accounts in the samples during each monthly analysis period during a quarter," the letter said.

-It added that fewer than 5% of Twitter's “Monetizable Daily Active Usage or Users,” or mDAU, were fake accounts in the fourth quarter of last year, the period that the SEC had questioned.
+It added that fewer than 5% of Twitter's “monetizable” daily active users were fake accounts in the fourth quarter of last year, the period that the SEC had questioned.

 The letter was disclosed in a filing posted by the SEC on Wednesday, a day after Twitter’s former head of security alleged that the company misled regulators about its poor cybersecurity defenses and its negligence in attempting to root out fake accounts that spread disinformation.